AreebaxIrfan/GIAIC_Q3/📂Class_Assignment/assignment_08/README.md

-# Smart Irrigation Dashboard
+# Smart AgriPak Dashboard

-The **Smart Irrigation Dashboard** is a web-based application built with [Streamlit](https://agrigrow.streamlit.app/) to support farmers in managing their agricultural operations.
+The **Smart AgriPak Dashboard** is a web-based application built with [Streamlit](https://agrigrow.streamlit.app/) to support farmers in managing their agricultural operations.
 Designed as part of a class assignment (likely for the **Generative AI Course (GIAIC)**, Quarter 3, Assignment 08), the application provides tools for weather forecasting, crop health monitoring, crop scheduling, market price tracking, and more.
 It features a bilingual interface supporting **English** and **Urdu**, making it accessible to farmers in regions like Pakistan where Urdu is widely spoken.

 The project integrates real-time weather data via the [OpenWeatherMap API](https://openweathermap.org/) and uses simulated data for crop health and market prices.
 It is structured modularly, with separate components for each feature, ensuring maintainability and scalability.